crcn-archive/mojo-mediator/README.md

-Mojo-mediator is a plugin that provides a sort-of in-application communication layer.
+Mojo-mediator is a plugin that provides a communication layer for different parts of your application.
 It uses [mediocre.js](https://github.com/classdojo/mediocre.js).

 entry.js: